chidubemokeke/Subgraph-Tutorial-S1-P1-ERC20/README.md

 - Navigate to The Graph Studio, sign in, and create a new subgraph.
 - Enter the required details such as the subgraph name and description.
-- you will receive a deploy key and subgraph slug (e.g., username/subgraph-name)
+- You will receive a deploy key and subgraph slug (e.g., username/subgraph-name)
 - Initialize your subgraph with the command from the studio.

 ```bash